-Thanks so much for considering becoming a foster “parent” to pets taken into the Faithful Friends Animal Advocates Foster Care Program.
+Thanks so much for considering becoming a foster parent to pets taken into the Faithful Friends Animal Advocates Foster Care Program.
 We realize that your interest indicates a passion for the plight of abandoned and abused defenseless pets.
 Every day we get calls for help from people who have found abandoned puppies, dogs, cats, and kittens.
-Even though we now operate an Adoption Center on Hwy 86 in Neosho, foster parents are still very much needed to provide the special care that is difficult, if not impossible, in a shelter situation.
+Foster parents are very much needed to provide the special care that is difficult, if not impossible, in a shelter situation.

 FFAA embraces a “No–Kill” philosophy -- we are committed to caring for a pet until such time as we find a suitable forever home.
 The only exceptions to that “No-Kill” policy are in the case of a pet (cat or dog) too sick or injured to recover, or a pet too abused (broken) to be rehabilitated and be placed in a forever home.
 Only in those two situations and only with a veterinarian's prognosis combined with unanimous agreement of our adoption committee, may a dog or cat under our care be euthanized as the most humane and compassionate final act we can do for this animal.